3.Information transfer/ flow chart ( 10 marks)

 1. Close to the Sundarbans → 2 → 3 → 4 → 5 → 6.

-Read the following text and make short notes in each of the boxes in the flow-chart showing the functions of education.
-(No. 1 has been done for you):
+Read the following passage and make a flow chart showing the principles of ecotourism set forth by the International Ecotourism Society (No. 1 has been done for you.)